haichangyao/SparkGC/README.txt

     java -jar decompress.jar /home/reference/chr22/hg13_chr22.fa out.bsc  /home/decompressed/chr22

 4.2 FASTQ
 compress and decompress SRR17714832.fastq, using hg13_chr22.fa as reference.
+The FASTQ file is too big to be uploaded to the github, but it can be downloaded from the NCBI site according to the sequence ID.
-The reference file is stored in the local file system, e.g. /home/reference/fastq; the to-be-compressed files are stored in the HDFS, e.g. hdfs://master:9000/fastq/; the compressed file out.bsc is stored in the local file system, e.g. /home/compressed; the decompressed files are stored in the local file system, e.g. /home/decompressed
+The reference file is stored in the local file system, e.g. /home/reference/fastq; the to-be-compressed files are stored in the HDFS, e.g. hdfs://master:9000/fastq/; the compressed file out.bsc is stored in the local file system, e.g. /home/compressed; the decompressed files are stored in the local file system, e.g. /home/decompressed.

 //Compress
    $SPARK_HOME/bin/spark-submit \